microsoft/fast/sites/website/src/docs/design-systems/creating-a-design-system.md

 ```

 ## Declaring the Design System
-The above HTML at this point doesn't do much - let's change that by exploring how to creates properties of the design system using [`designSystemProperty()`](/docs/api/fast-foundation.designsystemproperty).
+The above HTML at this point doesn't do much.
+Let's change that by exploring how to creates properties of the design system using [`designSystemProperty()`](/docs/api/fast-foundation.designsystemproperty).
 Let's say that we want to add `font-size-large` to our Design System:

 ```ts
 // ...